wzajas/kanji_reading_practice_sheets/README.md

 ### How to

-First generate dictionary using my generate_kanji_dictionary, then enter characters you want to practice into @mykanji array, fill in what characters you already know (not needed) into @iknowkanji array and execute script:
+First generate dictionary using my generate_kanji_dictionary, then enter characters you want to practice into my_kanji.txt (one per line), fill in what characters you already know (not needed) into i_know_kanji.txt and execute script:

 ```
 perl generate_kanji_sheet.pl > practice.html